César Ricaurte, CEO

 Ricaurte was the author of some of the most popular opinion columns in Ecuadorian press.
 He became the first Ombdusman in the Ecuadorian TV Network Ecuavisa in 2007- 2009.
 He has given lectures and conferences in Mexico, Argentina, Uruguay, Chile, Peru, Colombia, Greece, Lebanon, among others.

 César Ricaurte’s acts of promotion and protection of the right to freedom of expression have been praised worldwide.
 During the World Press Freedom Day in May 2012, President Barak Obama listed him among the most outstanding activists in the field.
 In September 2012 Argentinian Publishing House Perfil awarded him with the International Freedom of the Press Prize, and in October of that year, the Inter-American Press Association (IAPA) granted him the Grand Prize for Press Freedom.
 The Chamber of Commerce of Quito gave Ricaurte the Carlos Pérez Perasso Award, a recognition for his activities in Ecuador.
-In 2017, he was a Reagan-Fascell Democracy Fellow in Washington DC and, in October of that year, he received the Horacio Aguirre Award from the Inter-American Institute for Democracy (IID) for his constant commitment to advocacy of freedom of expression, along with other personalities such as the Secretary General of the OAS, Luis Almagro, and the Argentine journalist Jorge Lanata.
+In 2017, he was a Reagan-Fascell Democracy Fellow by the National Endowment for Democracy- NED and, in October of that year, he received the Horacio Aguirre Award from the Inter-American Institute for Democracy (IID) for his constant commitment to advocacy of freedom of expression, along with other personalities such as the Secretary General of the OAS, Luis Almagro, and the Argentine journalist Jorge Lanata.

 Dagmar Thiel, USA Office Director